 LMNP is governed by two sets of terms and conditions, the LMNP Terms and the Network Terms.
-Therefore, a party will have to comply with both the LMNP Terms and the Network Terms to deliver LMNP in compliance with the Commerce Commission's determination.
+Therefore, a party must comply with both the LMNP Terms and the Network Terms to deliver LMNP in compliance with the Commerce Commission's determination.